x-JR/vs-ancientdungeons/README.md

       "StairsPath": "th3dungeon:worldgen/th3dungeon/stairs.json",
       // if stairs should be rotated (false: usefull for stairs using ladders) "StairsRotation": true,
+      // this allows to prevent generation of single water sources within the dungeon "SuppressRivulets": true,
+      // ensures all rooms stay below surface "OnlyBelowSurface": true,
       // path to folder where the endrooms are, they are used to close off open ends "EndRoomPath": "th3dungeon:worldgen/th3dungeon/default/end/",
       // those are the main part of the dungeon, the categories here correspond to folder within the mod to load the rooms from